Namratha1305/codespark-quiz-game/README.md

 - **Signup/Login Flow:**
   - Secure signup and login with localStorage persistence.
   - Password strength meter with requirements: at least 8 characters, 1 capital letter, 3 numbers, and one of @, $, &, !
+  - Eye icon to toggle password visibility.
+  - Prevents duplicate registration (same username or password) with a popup.
+  - Enter key submits forms for accessibility.
 - **Quiz Experience:**
   - Multiple-choice questions (15+), randomized order each session.
   - Timer (30 seconds per question) with animated warning.